|

 period of time he was representing the Central Zone in

-the Alberta “Open” Championships, a feat that he has
+the Alberta “Open” Championships, a feat that

-accomplished for twenty-two of the last twenty-four
+for twenty-two of the last twenty-four years.

-He also holds a national record for the most consecutive
+He also holds a national record for the

 strikes, 26 in a row.